 Table of Contents

-The Peters Projection is a world map projection that challenges the visual conventions of global maps by emphasizing the accurate size of landmasses, particularly Africa and South America.
-Developed as a direct critique of the Mercator projection, the Peters map corrects the pervasive size distortions that have long skewed how people perceive continents.
-This approach seeks to provide a more equitable representation of global geography, especially for regions in the tropics and Southern Hemisphere, which are often minimized or marginalized in traditional cartography.
-The Peters Projection is not merely a technical exercise — it carries deep political and educational implications about how we view the world and the relative importance of its regions.
+The Peters Projection is a world map projection that challenges long-standing visual conventions of global maps by emphasizing the accurate size of landmasses, particularly Africa and South America.
+Developed as a direct critique of the Mercator projection, the Peters map corrects pervasive size distortions that have historically skewed perceptions of continents.
+This approach offers a more equitable representation of global geography, especially for regions in the tropics and Southern Hemisphere, which are often minimized or marginalized in traditional cartography.
+The Peters Projection transcends technical cartographic concerns — it carries profound political, educational, and cultural implications about how we view the world and the relative importance of its regions.

 Understanding the Peters Projection: History, Mechanics, and Motivation